MileHacker Logo

 • ATMs are widely available throughout Linhe District and often operate 24/7.

-• Look for major banks like Bank of China, ICBC, and Agricultural Bank of China.
+• Look for major banks like Bank of The people's republic of china, ICBC, and Agricultural Bank of China.

 Attraction Hours